Verifo/MaterialOne/README.md

 * 1.5.0 (April 1, 2022) - Dark of the Cherrylight Updates
   * 1.5.1 (April 5, 2022) - One Dark of the Cherrylight Updates
+  * 1.5.2 (April 9, 2021) - Two Dark of the Cherrylight Updates

 </details>